It’s no secret that Venice is the most romantic destination in Europe with its endless canals and bridges scattered around making it so unique.

 Before arriving in Venice, it’s important to know the differences between transport and how to get around in Venice with all of them.

-There are two bus options available from Venice Marco Polo airport to get to Venice city center.
+There are two bus options available for getting from Venice Marco Polo airport to Venice city center.

 The quickest option is the ATVO Express Bus which is the direct shuttle bus with free Wi-Fi on board.